 The role of speech-language pathologists, also known as speech therapists, is to assess, diagnose, and treat patients with problems related to communication and swallowing.
 They can also help prevent issues related to these.

-This field is expected to grow much faster than average between 2016 and 2026, with a growth rate of 18%.
+According to the BLS, as of November 2019, This field is expected to grow much faster than average between 2016 and 2026, with a growth rate of 18%.

 2. Healthcare Office Assistant